svnh/developHer/README.md

 for a population that already has a hard time finding a job.
 Althought it is useful for all job-seekers, PWR is a service where both businesses and individuals can post ads directed at people from the non-reading population who have certain skill-sets.
-Using PWR, these people will be able to navigate and filter job listings based on location, salary range or job-type using a rich audio and picture-based UI.
+Using PWR, these people will be able to navigate and filter job listings based on location, salary range or job-type using a rich audio and picture based UI.
 They are also able to leave audio or video ratings of the employer to help ensure the quality of employers and jobs posted.
 This app is responsive so that users can access it from the mobile web as well.
 In future iterations of this product, PWR will enable a login flow for non-readers as well so that everyone is able to post jobs.

-There is a lot of potential to add on to this application and tap a previously un-touched market: there are one billion people worldwide who are unable to use the internet right now.
+There is a lot of potential to add on to this application and tap a previously untouched market: there are one billion people worldwide who are unable to use the internet right now.

 Tech Stack